Harriette Chick: Work at the Lister Institute during and immediately after the First World War: transition to nutritional studies.

 In 1915, she briefly went to the Lister Institute in Elstree to test and bottle tetanus antitoxin for the army and to develop the first disinfectants aimed at specific microorganisms.
-She returned to the Chelsea building, however, to prepare agglutinating sera for diagnosis of typhoid and related diseases in troops.
+She returned to the Chelsea building, however, to prepare agglutinating sera for the diagnosis of typhoid and related diseases in troops.
 Subsequently, however, she commenced studies on rectifying nutritional deficiencies in the wartime diets of both the native population and overseas forces.
-Initially this involved surveys of the ability of various foodstuffs to counter scurvy and beriberi.
+Initially, this involved surveys of the ability of various foodstuffs to counter scurvy and beriberi.
 In 1919, together with Dr. Elsie Dalyell, she led a team, including Margaret Hume and Hannah Henderson Smith, from the Lister Institute and the Medical Research Council (United Kingdom) to study the relation of nutrition to childhood bone disease in post-war Vienna.
-They discovered the nutritional factor causing rickets, and proved that fat-soluble vitamins present in cod liver oil, or exposure to ultra violet light, could cure and prevent rickets in children.
+They discovered the nutritional factor causing rickets and proved that fat-soluble vitamins present in cod liver oil, or exposure to ultraviolet light, could cure and prevent rickets in children.

 Chick was appointed Head of a new nutrition section at the Lister Institute and continued with her research on rickets and, additionally, pellagra.
-The department was relocated to the Cambridge house of the Lister director CJ Martin during the Second World War.
+The department was relocated to the Cambridge house of the Lister director, CJ Martin, during the Second World War.

 Honours and distinctions

 She served as secretary of the League of Nations health section committee on the physiological bases of nutrition from 1934 to 1937.
-In 1941 she was a founding member of the Nutrition Society, of which she served as president from 1956 to 1959.
-She was appointed CBE in 1932 and subsequently Dame of the British Empire in 1949.
-In 1960 she received an honorary fellowship of the Royal Society of Medicine.
+In 1941, she was a founding member of the Nutrition Society, of which she served as president from 1956 to 1959.
+She was appointed CBE in 1932 and subsequently Dame Commander of the British Empire in 1949.
+In 1960, she received an honorary fellowship of the Royal Society of Medicine.

-In 1918 she was elected to the Physiological Society.
-She served as Secretary of the Accessory Food Factors Committee of the Medical Research Council from 1918–1945.
+In 1918, she was elected to the Physiological Society.
+She served as Secretary of the Accessory Food Factors Committee of the Medical Research Council from 1918 to 1945.